Q. What is whey protein powder?

 While whey and soy are common forms of supplemental protein, whey has many

 advantages over soy.
-For starters, whey is a more complete protein, containing optimal
+For starters, whey and organic whey protein is a more complete protein, containing optimal

 levels of all 9 essential amino acids─which must be consumed in your diet as you body